 The system operator or a third party application can also generate, list, retrieve and delete invoices via the REST API.
-Please read further details here.
+Please read further details in Invoice Management via REST API.

-To request invoice generation for the particular customer and period press "Create invoice" button.
-On the invoice creation form following parameters are available for selection:
+To request invoice generation for the particular customer/reseller/peer and period, press the "Create Invoice" button.
+On the invoice creation form, fill in the following parameters: